 Patients who qualify can take advantage of new cutting-edge therapies at no cost.
 A patient will benefit from a treatment or drug therapy that is not yet available to the public.
 To begin the process, a patient must start with an evaluation to see if he qualifies for the study.
 If accepted into a study the patient will be expected to meet certain criteria for the study and will need to complete a few to several visits related to the study.
 During these visits, a patient will receive tests, treatments, and drug therapy at no cost.
 Some patients will receive the actual drug the clinical research trial is testing and others will receive a placebo drug.
 Either way, the doctor participating in the trial is not aware of which drug therapy a patient is receiving.

-Active Trials Enrolling Patients
+Clinical Trials Enrolling Patients